safak-tamses/FIRISBE-Case/README.md

 The project's unit tests are completed using the JUnit library.
 Additionally, to access the project's endpoints, you can simply double-click the "Swagger UI.html" file located in the root directory, and navigate to the Swagger endpoints with their respective descriptions provided.

+The project employs the latest version of Spring Security, ensuring that all endpoints operate based on role-based access control.
+Currently, there are two available roles within the system.
+When a customer registers, they are registered with the "user" role.
+Furthermore, upon project initialization, a one-time creation of an admin account is initiated.
+The login credentials for this account are as follows: Username: admin@admin.com Password: admin

 ## Requirements

 - [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html) (for the Backend)